arshadeep/ai-bookmark-organizer/readme.md

 1. Navigate to a webpage you want to bookmark
 2. Click the AI Bookmark Organizer icon in your toolbar
 3. The extension will analyze the page and suggest a category
+4. (Optional) Describe what the article is about to improve categorization
+5. View the AI-generated summary of the page
-4. Add optional notes if desired
+6. Add optional notes if desired
-5. Click "Save Bookmark" to save the page to the suggested folder (or choose a different one)
+7. Click "Save Bookmark" to save the page to the suggested folder (or choose a different one)

 ## Folder Structure